tabular-io/iceberg-kafka-connect/README.md

 contain the name of the table.
 Enabling `iceberg.tables.upsertModeEnabled` will cause all appends to be preceded by an equality delete.
 Both CDC and upsert mode require an Iceberg V2 table with identity fields defined.

+To set a table-specific commit branch, set the `kafka.connect.commitBranch` property on the table.

 ## Kafka configuration